 Lots of plants are used as dyes.
-You can colour cloth with stewed onion skin, tea bags or walnut juice – try it!
-One of the oldest blue dyes comes from a plant called Woad that has been used since Neolithic times – over 6000 years.
+You can colour cloth with stewed onion skin, tea bags or walnut juice – try it.
+One of the oldest blue dyes comes from a plant called 'woad' that has been used since Neolithic times – more than 6,000 years ago.

-According to the Guinness Book of Records, the tallest ever sunflower grew to 7.76m high.
+According to the Guinness Book of Records, the tallest ever sunflower grew to 7.76m high (25 12 ft).
 That is about as high as four men standing on each other’s heads!

 Pollen from trees such as hazel and willow is full of protein.
 It provides essential food for bumblebees early in the spring, before there are many flowers about.